-One formal course leading to the award of the Master of Engineering Science (8550) degree is available.
+Two formal courses leading to the award of the Master of Engineering Science (8550) degree and also the Graduate Diploma in Engineering Developments (5477) are available.
 Suitably qualified candidates are accepted for research programs leading to the award of the degree of Master of Engineering (2700), Master of Science (2785) or Doctor of Philosophy (1670).